SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackMigrationScriptDesign.md

 ### Why this is needed
 v3.0.0 creates the same metric rules.
 If they already exist from v2.x, the deploy fails with `metrics:rule_already_exists`.
 Unlike FERs (which are renamed as backup), metric rules are deleted outright — they contain no user data and are fully recreated by v3.0.0.

+### INSTALL_APPS=No skip
+When `--install-apps No` is passed, this phase is skipped. v3.0.0 will not create metric rules when apps are not installed, so cleanup is unnecessary.

 ---